Terry Bradshaw: Relationship with Chuck Noll

-While Terry Bradshaw never had any problems with the Rooney family, he had a complicated relationship with Steelers head coach Chuck Noll.
+While Bradshaw never had any problems with the Rooney family, he had a complicated relationship with Steelers head coach Chuck Noll.
 Noll and Bradshaw had an uneasy relationship during his playing days, with Bradshaw stating that he felt that Noll was too hard on him and never liked him, though the two made peace (at least publicly) before Noll's death in 2014.

-In an interview with NFL Films in 2016 for an episode of A Football Life about Noll, Bradshaw felt that the two had too much of a culture clash with their personalities.
-Bradshaw also stated that Noll belittled him constantly and wanted positive reinforcement instead of "being grabbed at".
+In an interview with NFL Films in 2016 for an episode of A Football Life about Noll, Bradshaw felt that they had too much of a culture clash with their personalities.
+Bradshaw also stated that Noll belittled him constantly and that Bradshaw wanted positive reinforcement instead of "being grabbed at".
 In the same episode, however, former Steelers public relations director Joe Gordon characterized the animosity as "a one-way street," with former teammate Jack Ham adding that Noll "insulated" Bradshaw from certain issues while taking a "rest of us be damned" approach with the other players.

 In an archival interview, Noll described his relationship with Bradshaw as "professional" and "business-like" and that his personality needed to conform with the team, adding, "it worked, even if Bradshaw didn't like it."
 Nonetheless, Bradshaw chose not to attend Noll's funeral despite being in Pittsburgh at the time.